Type of Journey

-The tourists stopover at Haridwar before travelling from Haridwar to KedarnathorHaridwar to Badrinath.
+The tourist stopover at Haridwar before traveling from Haridwar to KedarnathorHaridwar to Badrinath.
 The temples and old Havelis carry the rich brilliance of Hindu architecture.
 Haridwar is amongst the greatest centers of classical art form and music.
-Festivals, fairs, and yoga form an integral form of Haridwar's culture.
+Festivals, fairs, and yoga form an integral form of Haridwar’s culture.

 Places of Interest:

 Mansa Devi Temple: The Mansa Devi Temple, sometimes referred to as the “Bilwa Tirth,” is one of the five pilgrimage sites in Haridwar.
 This well-liked tourist destination honors Mansa Devi, the Hindu Goddess of the Snake.
 Two sculptures of Mansa Devi can be found in the temple, one with eight arms and the other with five arms and three faces.
 Tourists must climb 3 kilometers to reach the temple since it is perched on top of the Biswas Parvat, a mountain in the Shivalik Hills, and a piece of the Himalayas’ southernmost range.
 To get to the temple, guests who have trouble walking can use Mansa Devi Udankhatola, a cable car service.